 Sodium is a major osmotic solute in the extracellular fluid and is therefore an important determinant of the extracellular volume status, serum osmolality, and tonicity.
 The serum sodium concentration is a measure of water status rather than total body salt content.
 A low serum sodium concentration indicates dilute body fluids or an excess of water.
 The clinical manifestations of hyponatremia depend on the rate of decline of serum sodium.
 An acute fall in sodium over 24 to 48 hours produces severe cerebral edema, which can be fatal.
 A gradual fall in sodium over several days or weeks can be compensated for by the brain, produces relatively modest morbidity and may be asymptomatic.

-Sodium homeostasis is maintained by thirst (which drives fluid intake), ADH (which increases renal water reabsorption), aldosterone (which increases renal sodium resorption), and the kidneys (which can control sodium resorption in the proximal tubule independent of external hormonal input).
+Sodium homeostasis is maintained by thirst (which drives fluid intake), antidiuretic hormone (ADH) (which increases renal water reabsorption), aldosterone (which increases renal sodium resorption), and the kidneys (which can control sodium resorption in the proximal tubule independent of external hormonal input).

 Hyponatremia may result from an inappropriate hypotonic fluid intake, inappropriate fluid retention by excessive ADH, or inadequate renal reabsorption of sodium.